SM/0027 - MATHEMATICAL ANALYSIS 3

 Ability in the usage of the theory of ordinary differential equations for finding the general solution of a given equation and the particular solution of a simple initial-value problem.
-Ability in establishing the pointwise or uniform convergence of a sequence of functions.
 Ability in the determination of the Fourier, as well as the Taylor expansion of a simple given function.
 Ability in the usage of the standard theorems for finding the limit of an integral.

 To develop criticism, ability in personal thinking, and initiative, with reference to the specific problems the lectures deal with.
 Ability in judging the soundness of a proof, or more generally of a mathematical argument, as well as the well-posedness of a definition.

 Ability in communicating information, ideas, problems and solutions by means of the current terminology, in order to effectively interact with other students and teachers, in the present, and prospectively with colleagues or in a possible teaching activity.
 Ability in supporting a claim by means of a logical argument (a proof).

 By attending the lectures and by means of a personal study on the main textbooks available, as well as by interacting with other students and the teacher, the student develops a suitable methodology for the interpretation and the investigation of subsequent problems they will encounter in the forthcoming lectures and in the subsequent job activities.

 Differential and integral calculus for functions of one or several real variables.
 Numerical sequences and series.

 Introduction into the theory of ordinary differential equations (24 hours).